 Reading your Meter and Leak Detection

 If your meter is installed in your home/building, you can read your meter at any time.
-For Balfour Water System customers, please see information on how to read your meter HERE.
+For Balfour Water System customers, customers can view their water use and set "leak alerts" through the portal website service, EyeOnWater.
+Instructions for signing up can be found HERE.

 Information on how to detect leaks on your property can be seen HERE.